taro-rb/taro/README.md

 end
 ```

 The usage of such dedicated InputTypes is optional.
-Object types can also be used to define accepted parameters, or parts of them, depending on what you want to allow API clients to send.
+Normal Object types can also be re-used to define accepted parameters, or parts of them, depending on what you want to allow API clients to send.

 ### Validation